DefGuard/docs/deployment-strategies/standalone-package-based-installation/core.md

 DEFGUARD_GRPC_PORT=50055
 ```

-All the other configuation settings are kept in the database.
+All other configuration settings are kept in the database.
 Read the configuration guide for Defguard Core for more information.

 ## Service

-Defguard Core package automatically installs its service definion.
+The Defguard Core package automatically installs its service definition.
 On Linux, it is in `/usr/lib/systemd/system/defguard.service`.
-On BSD it is in `/usr/local/etc/rc.d/defguard`.
+On BSD, it is in `/usr/local/etc/rc.d/defguard`.

 On Linux, the service is run as a dedicated **defguard** user with appropriate capabilities.
 The user is created automatically on package installation.

-On BSD, the service is run as **root** user.
+On BSD, the service runs as the **root** user.

-If there are changes to the configuration file, it is required to restart Defguard Core service.
+If there are changes to the configuration file, the Defguard Core service must be restarted.

 On Linux: